day8/re-frame/docs/Flows.md

 ## Layering flows

 As you can see, vectors stand for paths in `app-db`.
-Single keywords, however, stand for *other flows*.
+The `flow-input` function, however, gives us access to *other flows*.

 Here's a flow using two other flows as inputs: `::kitchen-area` and `::living-room-area`.
 When either input changes value, our flow calls the `:output` function to recalculate its own value:

 <div class="cm-doc" data-cm-doc-no-eval data-cm-doc-no-edit data-cm-doc-no-result>
 {:id     :main-room-ratio